-You have to make these crazy-easy, loaded potato bundles on the grill this summer.
+You have to make these crazy-easy, loaded grilled potatoes in foil this summer.
 Find three ways to transform a potato into a new family-favorite below.
 Thanks to Crystal Farms® for inspiring today’s post.

 When you’re camping, there’s something about dinnertime that’s absolutely blissful.
 Perhaps making dinner is more relaxing and fun because your day-to-day worries have been left at home.
 Or maybe it’s the smell of the campfire and the sound of the trees rustling in the wind that add to the enjoyment.